GoogleChrome/chromium-dashboard/README.md

 #### Seed the blink component owners

-Visit http://localhost:8080/admin/blink/populate_blink to see the list of Blink component owners
+Visit http://localhost:8080/admin/blink/populate_blink to see the list of Blink component owners.

 #### Debugging / settings